 About 50% of the travelers in the US book through traditional sales channels such as tour operator and travel advisors.
 Americans use much more travel advisor's services than consumers in other markets and therefore travel advisors, travel agencies and consortias are important B2B partners.
 Especially luxury category travels with tailor made itineraries designed by their travel advisor.

-The northern lights, nature, happiness, saunas and lakes interest in the US.
+The northern lights, nature, culture&design and saunas interest in the US.
 As sauna and Finnish sauna culture is the only USP that we can clearly take ownership of, we should continue incorporating sauna in our messaging, designed so that it appeals to the Americans.

 It is also important to remember to emphasize the extraordinary accommodation options and the great infrastructure Finland has, especially in the north compared with other arctic areas.
 Experiencing nature, the lakes, archipelago and midnight sun or white nights and learning about the local culture and history interest when considering travel to Finland in the summer.